PaulR1209/hangman/README.md

 ## Testing

 Throughout writing this project, I regularly used the terminal to test my code.
 Everything currently works as expected.

+What I tested:

+* In main menu and Instructions menu, I made sure I was able to move around, based on my menu choices.
+* I used invalid inputs to check if my error messaged were working, and if any unexpected errors came up.
+* When running the game, I checked for invalid inputs and unexpected errors the same as previous.
+* I played the game to win, to make sure the messages to the user were appearing, the letters had been revealed in the hidden word, and the winning message came up.
+* I then played to lose, to check if my lives were going down, the hangman stages were progressing, and the losing message came up.
+* Upon being prompted to either restart or quit, I again checked for errors by inputting an invalid key, and checked if the game would properly restart, and the game would move to the quit screen.
+* Finally upon putting my code through a validator, I manually edited my code to make it PEP8 standard.

 ### Validator